trent234/pw-mgr-self-hosted/README.md

 # password manager

 ## protocol:
+* 1)
 * tls handshaking / init connection
+* server will respond with first byte 0 or 1 for success of login spam check followed by logs
+* 2)
 * client send string with user / pass with space between
-* server will respond with first byte 0 or 1 for success
+* server will respond with first byte 0 or 1 for success of login credentials followed by logs
-* and every subsequent byte is logs
-* if 0, server has terminated the connection
-* two reasons can lead to this- incorrect login, or spamming login attempts from a single ip
+* 3)

-* then part 2 to still finish is client sends [action account pw] for create / update
+* client sends [action account pw] for create / update
 * or [action account] for read delete
-* client will respond with 0 or 1 again for success followed the pw followed by logs all space seperated
+* server will respond on success with pw (or 0 for delete action) followed by logs
-* delete will have None in pw position
+* fail = 0 followed by logs

 ## To do:

-* finish adding delete to complete create/read/update/delete functionality bundle
-* format response from server in part to to match the spec listed above
 * RFC writeup
 * fido2 for 2fa
 * sql injection prevention